 Alternatively you can submit your election to join by e-mail.
 Please complete the Microsoft Word document below and save it as a new document on your computer:

-Once completed please attach it to an e-mail and send it to Pension Services, e-mail address below:
+Once completed please attach it to an e-mail and send it to Pension Services:

 Please note: Information sent by this method is not encrypted.
 On receipt we will forward your election directly to your employer's payroll department.

 Please note: In in all cases membership cannot commence until the first day of the pay period following receipt of your election.